Boyfriend (Big Time Rush song): Commercial performance

+song peaked at number thirty-one.

 Music video

 The video features with Snoop Dogg living in the year 2099, and inviting Big Time Rush from the present to perform and join a party from a portal.
 At the party, Kendall is drinking a futuristic drink with a girl, James is dancing with two girls outside, and briefly showing him cross dressing.
 Logan is floating around with a girl outside on a light board, and Carlos is dancing with another girl.
 Solo shots of the boys performing the song and scenes of the entire group performing the song on a stage is intercut throughout the video.
 After Snoop Dogg performs his verse, he later waves good-bye and the group exit out of the portal into 2011.